 - Fill a pot or container with moistened potting mix or perlite.

 - Cut a 4-6 inch (10-15 cm) stem from a healthy fireweed plant.

-- Remove the lower leaves from the stem, leaving 2-3 leaves at the top, snip off half of each leaf.
+- Remove the lower leaves from the stem, except for 2-3 leaves at the top, snip off half of each leaf.

 - Dip the cut end of the stem in rooting hormone powder, and knock off the excess.

-- Prepare the wholes first then insert the stem into the potting mix or perlite.
+- Prepare the holes first then insert the stem into the potting mix or perlite.

 - Water the pot or container well.

 - Place the pot or container in a warm, bright location out of direct sunlight.

 - Keep the potting mix or perlite moist but not soggy.
 You can cover the container to increase humidity and boost rooting.

 - Roots should form within 4-6 weeks.
 Once roots have formed, transplant the cutting into a larger pot or into the garden.